The Champion of Innovation

 On a Personal Note

 For almost forty years, Chris has had the same mantra: “Get good at learning new things.
 Challenge your assumptions.
 Bust down the walls that say ‘we have always done it this way.’
-Innovate, or else you’ll be like companies making buggy whips.”
+Innovate and create something new, otherwise you’ll be like companies making buggy whips in the age of autonomous vehicles.”

 Today Chris splits his time between his homes in Connecticut and Florida.
 He’s married to Lucey and is the father of seven kids and the grandfather of eight.